 The SMS operator shall be able to change any of the doors assigned access levels by simply changing the schedule.

-The SMS shall support up to a total of 13 access levels for each card user per global gateway or KT-NCC.
+The SMS shall support up to a total of 13 access levels for each card user per Global Gateway or KT-NCC.
 Each access level can have its own expiry date.

-The SMS shall support a total of five access levels for each card user per site/connection when using the multi-site gateway.
+The SMS shall support a total of five access levels for each card user per site/connection when using the Multi-Site Gateway.
 This feature shall be available with the KT-400 and KT-1.
 The SMS shall advise the operator if doors are not supported when adding additional access levels (two to five).

-The SMS shall allow to export all the cards linked to an access level in a SYBASE, PDF, CSV format or to be printed.
+The SMS shall support the export of all cards linked to an access level in the Sybase database, the export shall use an Adobe PDF or a CSV format, or print.

-The SMS allows to export the access level programming in a SYBASE, PDF, CSV format or to be printed.
+The SMS shall support the export of the access levels programmed in the Sybase database, the export shall use an Adobe PDF or a CSV format, or print.

-The SMS shall allow for creation of tenant lists that can be imported in the (Kantech Telephone Entry System) KTES units.
+The SMS shall allow for creation of tenant lists that can be imported in the Kantech Telephone Entry System (KTES) units.
 The lists shall be easy to complete and allow for up to 3,000 tenants in each list.
 The SMS shall support the creation of unlimited amounts of tenant lists.

 The SMS shall allow importing and exporting of tenant lists.
 The operator shall have the ability to choose which fields to import and export.